parsingphase/beerbot/docs/_includes/footer.md

 -----------
-This project is not affiliated in any way with Untappd, Inc
+All code and text © Richard George, 2018-2019

-Tools are provided by Richard George and are used at your own risk
+This project is not affiliated with or endorsed by Untappd, Inc.